 We understand that you may be concerned about the financial investment involved in studying abroad and travel, especially during the COVID-19 pandemic.
 Optional trip protection plans, including Cancel For Any Reason (CFAR) insurance, are available to you through CISI’s partner, Travel Insured International.
 Please note that CFAR coverage must be purchased within 21 days of the student’s initial trip payment/deposit.
-The USAC application fee (if applicable) or confirmation deposit is considered the initial payment.
+The USAC confirmation deposit is considered the initial payment.
 You will find complete information and be able to enroll directly through CISI Optional CFAR insurance.
-Travel Insured International can be reached directly via phone at (855) 611-0918 or email email@example.com.
+Travel Insured International can be reached directly via phone at (855) 611-0918 or email firstname.lastname@example.org.

 For many students, arriving in a new country to study abroad is an exciting time full of new people and experiences.
 It can also be quite challenging to adjust to life in a new location where you don’t know anyone or speak the language well.
 While at home, students have friends, family and professional support systems for coping with mental health obstacles.
 These support systems may be more limited while abroad.